-Over one hundred years ago, when Arthur Wynne published his 'word-cross,' he could not have possibly imagined what an incredibly popular pastime crossword puzzles would turn out to be for the puzzling public.
+The history of crossword puzzles goes back over a hundred years ago when Arthur Wynne published his 'word-cross.'
+He could not have possibly imagined what an incredibly popular pastime crossword puzzles would turn out to be for the puzzling public.
 His simple, diamond-shaped grid that contained thirty-one words would, no doubt, be rejected by any prominent puzzle publisher today.
 In December 1913, it gave birth to a puzzling craze that, at its height, wrought publishing empires, ended promising careers and wrecked long-term marriages.
 People became so obsessed with crossword puzzles that employees were forbidden from bringing them to work.

 Crossword Puzzles Today